 THE EDNA WEBBER PERPETUAL CHALLENGE BOWL will be awarded for the best exhibit in classes 227 to 229, (gladioli).
-2016 winner: Manfred Roper
+2017 winner: Tony Perry

-- 230 "Sunrise".
-A vase of cottage garden cut flowers, at least 3 cultivars to be arranged for effect and to interpret the title.
-Vase should not detract.
-Foliage may be used. - 231 "Misty Dawn".
+- 230 "Peace".
+A vase of cottage garden cut flowers, at least 3 cultivars.
+To be an exuberant and colourful display to commemorate the end of the First World War.
+To be arranged for effect, accessories and foliage may be used.
+Vase should not detract. - "Sunset".
 A vase of cut flowers to include at least 3 cultivars to be arranged for effect and to interpret the title.
 Vase should not detract.
 Foliage may be used.